ericfzhu/ericfzhu/README.md

 # Hi there!👋

 I'm a student @unsw working on expanding my knowledgebase.
-I love learning and exploring new technologies!
+I love learning and exploring new technological developments!

 [//]: # (Following badges were made with help from https://javascript.plainenglish.io/how-to-make-custom-language-badges-for-your-profile-using-shields-io-d2aeaf016b6b)